 As an auto detailing professional I will break these areas down into specific areas and provide alternatives to the outdated technology of Turtle Wax polishing compound.
 These will include all the basic areas of car paint care.
 At the end of this page you will know more than that "know it all" neighbor of yours who claims to be an expert!

-Unless you are working with car paint that is older than 15 years, you are in for good news!
-Due to modern advances in car paint technology, the effort required to maintain the value and beauty of your car is easier and simpler than ever!
+Unless you are working on a car built before 1990 you are in for good news! (this is approximately the time that clear coat became mainstream on cars) Due to modern advances in car paint technology, the effort required to maintain the value and beauty of your car is easier and simpler than ever!

-Due to the process of modern paints and the 2-stage process, or the clear coat process, car paint of today, does not oxidize like the cars of past.
+Due to the process of modern paints and the 2-stage process, car paint of today does not oxidize like the cars of past.
 Anyone who has been around long enough will remember how your car paint would become dry, chalky, and dull.
-It was during these days that "rubbing you car paint out" with the famous Turtle Wax polishing compound that was the solution to removing the layer of dead paint known as oxidation while restoring some shine at the same time.
-This was also about 35 years ago and in case you have not noticed, technology, chemical engineering, and manufacturing has made amazing advances in both car paint and the products used to maintain your car paint; it is time to catch up to modern times!
+It was during these days that "rubbing you car paint out" with the famous Turtle Wax polishing compound became the solution to removing the layer of dead paint known as oxidation while restoring some shine at the same time.
+This was also about 35 years ago and in case you have not noticed, the world is a very different place.

 The picture above is what is called clear coat burn out, or clear coat failure.
 Many enthusiasts would call this "owner failure"!
 But this is mostly unfair due to the fact that clear coat is going to fail based on things beyond your control.
 Every car company has their skeletons when it comes to car paint problems, some just more than others, and all the washing, waxing, and polishing in the world will not save clear coat that is too thin or made with inferior chemicals.
 This is an area none of us can control and an area that you would never get a straight answer from of the car manufacturer's.

-If you are shopping for Turtle Wax polishing compound as a solution to this type of problem, you will need to keep the following in mind:
+If you are shopping for Turtle Wax polishing compound as a solution to either of the mentioned problems from above, you will need to keep the following in mind:

 Thank you for visiting Turtle Wax Polishing Compound review.
 I bet you know of at least one other person who would benefit from the information I have taken so much time to produce, so please post this to your FB or Twitter account and help me spread the word!
 Or just send them the link and pay it forward in that manner.
 I have made it super easy to spread the word with my “Socialize It” button box at the very bottom of this page.